Multi-Winner Voting with Approval Preferences: Thiele Methods

-By using the harmonic function $\H(\cdot)$, we introduce a flattening satisfaction function for voters, akin to the law of diminishing returns.
+By using the sequence of harmonic numbers $\H(\cdot)$, we introduce a flattening satisfaction function for voters, akin to the \emph{law of diminishing returns}.
 As a consequence, PAV balances the (justified) demands of large groups with the conflicting goal of satisfying small groups.
-Indeed, as we will see in \Cref{sec:proportionality}, Proportional Approval Voting achieves this balance in a proportional fashion. \Cref{fig:countingfcts} shows a visualization of the defining $w$-functions of different Thiele methods:
+Indeed, as we will see in \Cref{sec:proportionality}, Proportional Approval Voting achieves this balance in a proportional fashion. \Cref{fig:countingfcts} shows a visualisation of the defining $w$-functions of different Thiele methods:

 Note that also visually the function defining PAV is ``in between'' AV and CC.

 \begin{example} Given the instance of \Cref{ex:running}: